Claire E. Eyers

-Claire Eyers (née Haydon) is a British biological mass spectrometrist who is professor of biological mass spectrometry in the Department of Biochemistry, Cell and Systems Biology, University of Liverpool part of the Institute of Systems, Molecular and Integrative Biology at the University of Liverpool, where she Directs the Centre for Proteome Research.
+Claire E. Eyers (née Haydon) is a British biological mass spectrometrist who is professor of biological mass spectrometry in the Department of Biochemistry, Cell and Systems Biology, University of Liverpool part of the Institute of Systems, Molecular and Integrative Biology at the University of Liverpool, where she Directs the Centre for Proteome Research.
 Her research publications list her either as Claire E Haydon (her maiden name) or Claire E Eyers (from 2005).
+She is currently Associate Pro-Vice-Chancellor for Research and Impact (HLS) and Professor of Biological Mass Spectrometry in the Faculty of Health and Life Sciences at the University of Liverpool.